brandur/sorg/content/fragments/partial-equal.md

 ## Prototype implementation (#implementation)

 I put [my implementation of `PartialEqual` into a Gist](https://gist.github.com/brandur/7b459a1ed81bfd041fabf05dc34265e3) that you can clone down, but mainly to act as reference.
-The code's not tremendous by any means, and its got a dependency on testify/require which isn't optimal, but if you're interesting in trying the pattern, it'll give you a start.
+The code's not tremendous by any means, and it's got a dependency on testify/require which isn't optimal, but if you're interesting in trying the pattern, it'll give you a start.